shwezhu/shwezhu.github.io/content/post/js/basics/002-promise-async-await.md

     let response
     try {
         // 'response' is not a Promise object,
-        // it's the resolved value the Promise object response = await fetch('https://www.google.com');
+        // it's the resolved value the in the Promise object response = await fetch('https://www.google.com');
     } catch (err) {
         console.error("an err happened");